 A key component of developing an evaluation is determining what questions should be asked.
-Outcome evaluation questions for substance abuse treatment programs may focus on improvements in clients' quality of life, changes in patterns of substance abuse, and whether health outcomes can be directly attributed to the program.
+Outcome evaluation questions for substance use disorder treatment and prevention programs may focus on improvements in clients' quality of life, changes in patterns of substance misuse, and whether health outcomes can be directly attributed to the program.
 Process evaluation questions focus on whether the program is operating as planned, and if not, why.
-Some examples of evaluation questions for substance abuse treatment programs are provided below.
+Some examples of evaluation questions for substance use disorder treatment and prevention programs are provided below.

-- What substance abuse treatment services are being delivered and to whom? (medication, individual counseling, group counseling, vocational services, healthcare navigation)
+- What substance use disorder treatment services are being delivered and to whom? (medication, individual counseling, group counseling, vocational services, healthcare navigation)

 - What were some barriers to program implementation?
 What helped facilitate implementation?